 For new houses, a House Performance Report (as-built) is required.

 An inspection after all plumbing fixtures and systems have been installed and are operating with hot and cold water.
 Learn more about required mechanical inspections.

 Final Electrical Inspection

 A final electrical inspection is required after completion of all electrical work and will close the permit.
 Ensure everything is complete, including panel labels, all plates and fixtures are installed, and all exterior electrical work is complete.
+Note: Every inspection request must be accompanied by a completed declaration form.
 Learn more about required electrical inspections.

 Hazardous Material Survey and Clearance Report